 Older vehicles retain less value than new ones, making them less expensive to fix and replace, and in general, cheaper to insure.
 But old vehicles also tend to break down more often.
 The sweet spot for insurers lies somewhere between the expensive new models and the decrepit old ones.

-The range from 2005-2012 boasts eight of the 10 cheapest cars to insure.
+The range from 208-2011 boasts six of the 10 cheapest cars to insure.
 They’re old enough that any insurance compensation is manageable but new enough that the engine isn’t at risk of cutting out on the middle of the highway.

 The price range of the vehicle

 I mentioned before that a lavish sports car is inherently more expensive to insure than less-garish alternatives, and that’s something reflected in our list.
 As with the age of a vehicle, it’s about finding the sweet spot between an expensive car that will cost a lot to repair and a cheap car of dubious quality.
 Insurers find the right balance of risk and cost somewhere in between.

 Each list entry is a well-known and successful model from a well-known producer.
 Ford, Dodge, Nissan, Mazda, Toyota – these are all brands insurance companies are comfortable with.